NexaAI/nexa-sdk/demos/RAG/Python-Binding-Example/README.md

 ## About

-This demo showcases a function tool implementation using NexaAI Python binding.
+This demo showcases a RAG implementation using NexaAI Python binding.

 ## Setup